Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results and discussion

-Finally, for the \Zpt{} spectrum only, a prediction based on the \textsc{RadISH} program \cite{Bizon:2019zgf, Bizon:2018foh} is presented that combines a fixed-order NNLO prediction of $Z$+jet production ($O(\alphas^3)$) from \textsc{NNLOjet}~\cite{Gehrmann-DeRidder:2016jns} with resummation of $\log(\Mll/\Zpt)$ terms at next-to-next-to-next-to-leading-logarithm (N$^3$LL) accuracy~\cite{Bizon:2017rah}.
-The NNPDF3.1nnlo set of PDFs~\cite{Ball:2017nwa} is used with QCD factorization and renormalization scales set to $\muR=\muF=\sqrt{(\Mll)^2+(\Zpt)^2}$ and the resummation scale set to $Q = \Mll/2$.
+Finally a prediction based on the \textsc{RadISH} program \cite{Bizon:2019zgf, Bizon:2018foh} is presented that combines a fixed-order NNLO prediction of $Z$+jet production ($O(\alphas^3)$) from \textsc{NNLOjet}~\cite{Gehrmann-DeRidder:2016jns} with resummation of $\log(\Mll/\Zpt)$ terms at next-to-next-to-next-to-leading-logarithm (N$^3$LL) accuracy~\cite{Bizon:2017rah}.
+The NNPDF3.1nnlo set of PDFs~\cite{Ball:2017nwa} is used with QCD scales set to $\muR=\muF=\sqrt{(\Mll)^2+(\Zpt)^2}$ and the resummation scale set to $Q = \Mll/2$.
 Uncertainties in this prediction are derived from variations of $\muR$ and $\muF$ in the same way as for the \SHERPA prediction described above and, in addition, two variations of $Q$ by a factor of two up and down, assuming that the effects of scale variations are fully correlated across the full spectrum.
-Within the uncertainties of typically 1--3\% the \textsc{RadISH} prediction agrees well with the data over the full spectrum, highlighting the benefits of this state-of-the-art prediction.
+Within the uncertainties of typically 1--3\% the \textsc{RadISH} prediction agrees with the data over the full spectrum of \Zpt{} and \phiStar{}, apart from a small tension in the very low \Zpt{} and \phiStar{} region where non-perturbative effects are relevant, highlighting the benefits of this state-of-the-art prediction.

-Figure \ref{fig:comparison2} compares the measurement with predictions in the range of $\Zpt > 10$~\GeV.
+Figure \ref{fig:comparison2} compares the \Zpt{} measurement with predictions in the range of $\Zpt > 10$~\GeV.
 In addition to the \SHERPA prediction described above, the data are compared with the fixed-order \textsc{NNLOjet} prediction described above both with and without NLO EW corrections~\cite{Denner:2011vu}.
 The \textsc{NNLOjet} prediction is only expected to describe the data at sufficiently large $\Zpt{} \gtrsim 15\,\GeV$, while deviations for smaller values are expected due to large logarithms $\ln(\Mll/\Zpt)$~\cite{Gehrmann-DeRidder:2016jns}.
 At the highest \Zpt{} values probed, the application of NLO EW leads to a suppression of up to $20\%$ due to large Sudakov logarithms.
 The theoretical uncertainties on these corrections are not shown, but have been elsewhere estimated to be up to 5\% for $\Zpt{} \approx 1\,\TeV$~\cite{Lindert:2017olm}.
 In this region, \textsc{NNLOjet} without NLO EW corrections is generally above the data, and when including these corrections it tends to be lower than the data.
 However, the difference is not significantly larger than the uncertainties in the measurements.